 - Protection: Another reason for wearing gloves is to protect your hands in the event of a fall.
 All gloves will offer some protection from scrapes.
 Some are more heavy-duty and rigid to help protect your wrist and hand in the event of an impact.

 - Warmth: All gloves will offer a certain degree of warmth.
-When shopping for your new cycling gloves, it can help to know the weather conditions you will be using them in.
+When shopping for your new gloves, it can help to know the weather conditions you will be using them in.
 Some are designed specifically for hot or cold weather, and many cyclists will have a pair for each season.

 Types of Cycling Gloves